-The Whole-Part pattern explains how to separate units into aggregate components, and the inherent aggregation of a network fits this perfectly.[8, pp. 225-242]In this case we have the Net class, which represents a network, containing Hosts, which are computers on the network, containing Interfaces, which represent the network interfaces within a computer.
+The Whole-Part pattern explains how to separate units into aggregate components [2], and the inherent aggregation of a network fits this perfectly.
+We have the Net class, which represents a network, containing Hosts, which are computers on the network, containing Interfaces, which represent the network interfaces within a computer.
 Also note that the Net class can consist of child Net classes (subnets), each with their own Hosts with their own Interfaces.